 Myanmar is a nice story even before I post tomorrow’s very fat photography album from Bagan.

-I reached my Yangon hotel, 15th Street Downtown, late afternoon on the 7th.
+November 7th: I reached my Yangon hotel, 15th Street Downtown in the late afternoon.
 Must admit to having just a moment’s trepidation—it is a budget hotel on the edge of China town/downtown, very working class and scruffy and busy; the immediate street scene seemed a little overwhelming…for about five minutes.
 I was soon in what has been my favorite room to date.
 Third floor of course and basic low-cost hotel décor but including ‘a few of my favorite things’: big wide open windows over a street with just the right amount of street noise (Vietnam’s billion beeping bikes defeated me when it came to an open window); there was a power outlet for every single one of my electronics at the same time; the street signs and numbers made sense so I could set out walking immediately for my biggest discovery—a real supermarket with yogurt in the neighborhood.
 Happiness is…all of the above.

 Sound sleep to Yangon night-street sounds, up for a tasty little omelet and toast breakfast, and a three-hour walk to collect my train ticket for the Yangon-Bagan train.
 Not much time but at least I felt I had met downtown Yangon.